brownd1978/KinKal/README.md

 ## Installation

 To build, you must have ROOT (see https://root.cern.ch/) installed, and the `bin/` directory should be on your `PATH`.
-You must also have the python-based SCONS build tool installed (https://scons.org/).
+You must also have 'cmake' installed, see cmake.org for details.

 There are 2 build configurations: *debug* or *prof*ile.
 To build